MRFolio/quiz-app/README.md

 ## Quiz app built with React

-Users can generate their own custom quiz and play it.
+Users can generate their own custom quiz and then play it.
 They are able to choose the number of questions, category and difficulty level.
-A result screen is shown at the end of the quiz with a chance to review the answers.

 You can check out the LIVE project [**HERE**](https://quiz-app-mr.netlify.app/ 'Completed project').